 Paul D. Camp Community College is committed to the principle that the evaluation of a student and the assignment of grades are the responsibility and prerogative to be exercised solely by the individual instructor.
-However, if a student feels that the ﬁnal grade received in a course was unfair and/or inaccurately awarded, the student has an avenue of appeal.
-Students are encouraged to resolve the grade discrepancies with their instructor and/or the appropriate Division Dean on an informal basis.
-If the instructor agrees that an error was made, the instructor will submit the grade change form to the dean who will forward it to the Admissions and Records Ofﬁce for action.
+However, if a student feels that the final course grade received was unfair and/or inaccurately awarded, the student may appeal his or her final grade.

-The Academic Dean will forward the student’s written request for a grade appeal to the Vice President of Instruction and Student Development within three (3) working days of its receipt.
+The Academic Dean will forward the student’s written request for a grade appeal to the Vice President of Academic and Student Development within three (3) working days of its receipt.
 A copy of the student’s written request will be forwarded to the faculty member.
-The Vice President of Instruction and Student Development will appoint an Ad Hoc Grade Appeal Committee within three (3) working days of the receipt of the appeal and will instruct the Committee to elect a chair and schedule a hearing within ten (10) working days of its appointment.
+The Vice President of Academic and Student Development will appoint an Ad Hoc Grade Appeal Committee within three (3) working days of the receipt of the appeal and will instruct the Committee to elect a chair and schedule a hearing within ten (10) working days of its appointment.

 The Committee will determine the facts of the case by hearing separately from the student and the faculty member involved.
 The Committee may determine that the grade appeal is without merit and that the assigned grade should stand, or it may determine that the evidence presented is sufficient to warrant a grade change.
 If a grade change is warranted, the Committee will assign a letter grade that it deems appropriate.
-Decisions will be determined by a unanimous vote of the Committee members.
+Decisions will be determined by a majority vote of the Committee members.
 The decision of the Committee is final.